 |Master of Public Policy (M.P.P.)
 Public Policy (Non-Thesis) (45 credits)|

 More than ever, the world needs public policy that is creative, bold, and effective.
-That is why we're excited to announce the launch of the Max Bell School of Public Policy and its flagship master's program, whose mission is to explore the complexities of the policymaking process from various perspectives and to prepare the policy leaders of the future, in Canada and around the world.
+That is why we're excited about the second year of the Max Bell School of Public Policy and its flagship master's program, whose mission is to explore the complexities of the policymaking process from various perspectives and to prepare the policy leaders of the future, in Canada and around the world.

 Public Policy Admission Requirements and Application Procedures

-The M.P.P. program is directed at early career professionals who normally have two to five years professional experience and who are interested in developing expertise in the field of public policy.
+The M.P.P. program is directed at early career professionals — ideally with two to five years of professional experience — who are interested in developing expertise in the field of public policy.
 Recent graduates with an exceptional academic record will also be considered; however, in the absence of professional experience, more weight will be placed on the applicants’ academic record.

 A Bachelor's degree (or equivalent as recognized by McGill University) is required.

-The ideal applicant will have completed undergraduate courses in Political Science, Economics, Quantitative Methods, and/or Statistics.
-A Cumulative Grade Point Average (CGPA) 3.6 out of 4.0 or higher recommended.
+The ideal applicant will have completed undergraduate courses in Political Science, Economics, Quantitative Methods, and Statistics.

 Applicants who earned a bachelor's degree outside of Canada, Australia, New Zealand, the United Kingdom, or the United States are required to take the Test of English as a Foreign Language (TOEFL).
 A minimum score of 100 for the Internet-based TOEFL exam test (iBT; 600 for the paper-based test (PBT)) with each component score not less than 20 is required.
 Please use McGill's institutional code, 0935, when writing the exam.